presnick/ProgramsInformationPeople/_sources/Dictionaries/ExtraExercises.rst

    myTests().main()

-3.2 Congrats, Italy won another gold metal!
-Update the value for the gold metals so that it reflects the new win (8 gold metals, 8 silver metals, and 6 bronze metals now).
-Name the dictionary ``olympics`` again.
+3.2 Congrats, Italy won another gold medal!
+Update the value for the gold medals in the dictionary ``golds`` so that it reflects the new win.

 .. activecode:: ee_ch12_032
    :tags:Dictionaries/Dictionaryoperations.rst

+   golds = {"Italy": 12, "USA": 33, "Brazil": 15, "China": 27, "Spain": 19, "Canada": 22, "Argentina": 8, "England": 29}

    =====